medic/cht-docs/content/en/hosting/4.x/upgrade-troubleshooting.md

 **Fix:**

-Unfortunately, the workaround is manual and very technical and involves:

 * When API goes stuck after view indexing, simply restart API.
 * The admin upgrade page will say that the upgrade was interrupted, click retry upgrade.
 * Depending on the state of the database, you might see view indexing again.
 Depending on how many docs need to be indexed, indexing might get stuck again.
 Go back to 1 if that happens.